 Breakdown: I hate baseball.
 And this isn’t just the typical moanings of someone who doesn’t like sports entirely.
-I like hockey and soccer and I’m pretty okay with watching football and even basketball, but baseball is just horrible to me.
-There are no redeeming aspects of it in my eyes.
+I really like hockey, and I’m pretty okay with watching football and basketball, I can also watch some UFC/Boxing/Mixed Martial Arts or soccer if I’m in a very specific mood, but baseball is just bleh to me.
 It’s boring on top of boring slathered in boring and goes on for so long you have to think some of the players believe they’re stuck in baseball purgatory.
 You could not pay me to sit through a game of baseball unless I’m allowed to sleep through the whole thing.

 With that out of the way, the baseball aspect of this first episode really is the most trying for me.
 Especially considering that I didn’t get half of the terms.
 Luckily, fansubbers are awesome and add notes for that crap. ~~kisses2fansubbers~~

 Toua is interesting.
 He’s a bit too good to the point that it worries me.
-By all means, the characters point out how weak his pitches are yet no one can get a damn hit off of him.
-Plus he’s one of those quiet yet obviously cocky types that irk you the wrong way.
+By all means, the characters point out how weak his pitches are, yet no one can get a hit off of him.
+Plus, he’s one of those quiet yet obviously cocky types that irk you the wrong way.

 The art and animation, done by Madhouse, are….okay.
 Most of the character art is good, if not somewhat ugly.
 Toua’s hair is cool, but his eyes are freaky and his body is almost grotesquely detailed and skinny.
 That part in the OP where you see him nearly naked is more worrying than attractive.
 Why he’s nearly naked in the opening, I do not know.
 I’m almost certain you usually wear clothes in baseball.